There are three ways to increase the rent for an assured shorthold tenancy:

 Rent increase by notice under section 13 of the Housing Act 1988

 If the tenancy is an assured or assured shorthold tenancy the landlord can use a formal procedure in section 13 of the Housing Act 1988 to propose a rent increase.
 To do this a prescribed form (section 13 notice) needs to be completed available for free to members on our website.
-There are different forms for when the property is in England or Wales.
+Choose “Other Forms” from the sidebar, click “Add New Form” and choose “Section 13 rent increase”.

 The form must be completed in full (see below), and served on the tenant.
 At least one month’s notice must be given to the tenant.
 If the tenant does nothing during this period, then the rent increase will take effect.
 The start of the new rent increase must always be from a rent day.